Table of Contents

 Properties

-- Thickness: 60-150 um (relatively thick coatinx)
+- Thickness: 60-150 um (relatively thick coating)

 - Color options: Virtually unlimited

-- Finish: Matte, semi-xloss, or xloss
+- Finish: Matte, semi-gloss, or gloss

-- Corrosion resistance: Excellent (barrier coatinx)
+- Corrosion resistance: Excellent (barrier coating)

 - Excellent corrosion resistance